Sphenomandibular ligament: Anatomy

-The SML is a flat, thin band.
-It widens/broadens inferiorlybefore as it reaches its inferior attachment, measuring about 12 mm in width on average at the point of its inferior attachment.
+The SML is a tough,'flat, thin band.
+It broadens inferiorly, measuring about 12 mm in width on average at the point of its inferior attachment.

+It is derived from the perichondrium of Meckel's cartilage.

 Attachments

-Superiorly, the SML is attached to the spine of the sphenoid bone (spina angularis.
+Superiorly, the SML is attached to the spine of the sphenoid bone (spina angularis by a narrow attachment.

-Inferiorly, it is attached at to lingula of mandible (which occurs just proximally to the mandibular foramen).
+Inferiorly, it is attached at to lingula of mandible and the inferior margin of the mandibular foramen.

 Anatomical relations

 The lateral pterygoid muscle, auriculotemporal nerve, and the maxillary artery and maxillary vein are situated laterally to the SML (the vessels and nerve coursing betwixt the SML, and the neck of the mandibular condyle).

 The chorda tympani nerve is situated medially to the SML near its upper end.

 The medial pterygoid muscle is situated inferolaterally to the SML.

 The inferior alveolar nerve, artery and vein, and a parotid lobule are situated anteroinferiorly to the SML (all being interposed between the SML and the ramus of mandible).

+The SML is pierced by the mylohyoid nerve (a branch of the inferior alveolvar nerve) and the accompanying mylohyoid artery and vein.

+Any remaining space between the SML and mandible is taken up by the parotid gland.
 Between the SML and the pharynx are situated adipose tissue, and a pharyngeal vein.